JoshuaHolt-Tech/pneumonia_detection/Readme.md

 The goal of this project is to train a neural network model to classify X-Ray images into three categories: "Normal", "Viral Pneumonia" and "Bactrial Pneumonia".

 ## Acquire :inbox_tray:
 When you run the notebook, it automatically downloads and sorts the ChestXRay2017 dataset from [Data Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/2).
-The origional files are in the "chest_xray/train" and "chest_xray/test" folders.
-The files will be further sorted to seperate viral from bacterial pneumonia images and placed in a train, validate and test set.
+The original files are in the "chest_xray/train" and "chest_xray/test" folders.
+The files will be further sorted to separate viral from bacterial pneumonia images and placed in a train, validate and test set.
 The validation data is created from the train set.

+## Data Dictionary
+X-ray
+pneumonia
+contrast

 ## More information:
 <details>
     <summary> Pneumonia </summary>

 Pneumonia is an infection of the air sacs in one or both lungs.
-The air sacs may fill with fluid or pus (purulent material).
+The air sacs may fill with fluid or pus (purulent material) which limits their ability to take in oxygen or expel carbon dioxide.
 A variety of organisms, including bacteria, viruses and fungi, can cause pneumonia.
 Pneumonia can start as viral or bacterial.
-Viral pneumonia is usally mild and goes away on its own but can progress into bacterial pneumonia.
+Viral pneumonia is usually mild and goes away on its own but can progress into bacterial pneumonia.
 Fungi pneumonia is less common.
-It usually occures in people with chronic health problems or weakened immune systems and is not identified in this dataset.
+It usually occurs in people with chronic health problems or weakened immune systems and is not identified in this dataset.

 [Pneumonia](https://medlineplus.gov/pneumonia.html)
 [Viral Pneumonia](https://www.webmd.com/lung/viral-pneumonia)